Accessibility

 Braille T-Shirts and Sweatshirts

-Every year on the third Friday of December, people wear hodge-podge-looking Christmas sweaters.
-There is no limit to what people will wear on their top-half, from tinsel to pom-poms and Christmas balls.
-So, even if you Facetime or Zoom call family and friends this Christmas, a Christmas Sweater is still the best accessory.
+Every year, on the third Friday of December, people wear hodge-podge-looking Christmas sweaters.
+There is no limit to what people will wear on their sweaters, from tinsel to pom-poms and Christmas balls.
+So, even if you have a video call with family and friends this Christmas, a Christmas Sweater is still the best accessory.

 Some people thrift their Christmas sweater, while others turn an ordinary sweater into a festive one.
 You have options, and we have a few step-by-step directions to get you started.